 Newspapers cover every inch of this country and are on the ground in their communities covering the news that matters to the people that live there.
 Nine in ten Canadians (88%) read newspapers each week across Canada, on different platforms at different times of day.
 Local newspapers are a trusted source of information in communities across Canada and continue to be the preferred source for local information, with a preference for the printed product.

 This research examines what drives Canadians to read community newspapers, in both printed and digital platforms.
-The main reason for reading, in both print and digital platforms, continues to be something that can be hard to find anywhere else: Local information, in various forms (news, sports, entertainment, event, crime and obituaries).
+The main reason for reading continues to be something that can be hard to find anywhere else: Local information, in various forms (editorial, news, sports, entertainment, events, crime and obituaries).